Dental disease in dogs and cats

 Cleaning the teeth with handheld and ultrasonic scalers.
 All calculus is removed from above and below the gumline.

-Using a disclosing solution to show any areas of remaining calculus which are then removed.
+Using a disclosing solution to show any areas of remaining plaque, which are then removed.

 Polishing the teeth to remove microscopic scratches.